AI Bot Blocker

 Overview

-The AI Bot Blocker protects services exposed through GateControl from unwanted AI crawlers.
-It detects and blocks access from known AI companies (OpenAI, Google, AWS, DeepSeek, GitHub Copilot, Microsoft Azure) based on their IP address ranges — directly at the reverse proxy level, before the request reaches the backend.
+The AI Bot Blocker protects services exposed via GateControl from unwanted AI crawlers.
+It detects and blocks requests from known AI companies (OpenAI, Google, AWS, DeepSeek, GitHub Copilot, Microsoft Azure) based on their IP address ranges — directly at the reverse-proxy level, before the request reaches the backend.

 The Bot Blocker is based on the caddy-defender plugin for Caddy.
-It is inserted as the first handler in the Caddy route chain — before request tracing, rate limiting, authentication, and compression.
-This ensures bots are rejected immediately without burdening other handlers.
+It is inserted as the first handler in the Caddy route chain — before Request Tracing, Rate Limiting, Authentication, and Compression.
+This means bots are rejected immediately without burdening other handlers.

 | Provider | Description |